gpottepalem/giri-api/README.md

 # giri-api
 ## Domain Model
-I picked an Artist's small world as the domain for this application.
-Like good developers do, Artists like simplicity.
+I chose my primary hobby Painting which is an Artist's small world as the domain model for this application.
+Like good developers, Artists also like simplicity.
 So, I kept this model very simple, simple enough to cover all aspects of the features that I was exploring.
 The interests of an Artist's small world can be represented in a simple domain model as follows:
 ### Domain Objects